marco-luzzara/mongodb-transaction-simulation/doc/README.md

 ## Durability

 When this property is guaranteed data are durable even after a system crash.
 Conceptually, it is not a difficult idea, but in practice it is very hard to achieve: usually logs are used to temporarily store data changes, and only at commit time these logs are written on disk.
-Changes become durable depending on the `writeConcern`, which is strictly bound to the `readConcern`.
+Changes durability depends on the `writeConcern` value, which is strictly bound to the `readConcern`.

 This property can be applied at per-operation level outside transactions, but at per-transaction level for multi-document transactions.
 As opposed to `readConcern`, the `writeConcern` value is a lot more flexible and it is composed of: